kovendhan5/Kali-Dockerized/README.md

 - A preconfigured user account for easy access
 - Automatic service recovery and monitoring
 - Enhanced stability and error handling
+- **Persistent storage for user data and customizations**

+## Data Persistence

+All user data is automatically preserved between container restarts using Docker volumes:

+- User files and customizations are stored in a Docker volume
+- Container restarts maintain all your data and settings
+- No need for manual backups between sessions

+For more details, see [DATA_PERSISTENCE.md](DATA_PERSISTENCE.md).

 ## Prerequisites